LegacyModdingMC/UniMixins/README.md

 Numerous Mixin loaders exist for 1.7.10, and each one provides a differing set of extra features we refer to as *"extras"* on top of providing Mixin.

-Since each of these loaders is "glued together", different ones cannot be used at the same time due to unavoidable feature overlap.
-UniMixins breaks this tradition by offering each feature as a separate module (but a combined jar is still provided for convenience.)
+Since each of these loaders is monolithic, different ones cannot be used at the same time due to unavoidable feature overlap.
+To avoid this problem, UniMixins offers each feature as a separate module (but a combined jar is still provided for convenience.)

 ## Comparison table